ronpay/TAME/README.md

 ## LCMP Content

-The LCMP benchmark will be released soon.
 We will release the complete LCMP benchmark in `data/concept`, which includes personalized pets, people, and objects, along with their associated dialogues, questions, and personalized images.

 ## Construct LCMP